KashyapNadendla/KashyapNadendla/README.md

 ### Hola 👋

 I'm Kashyap, a Software Developer and an aspiring Data Scientist.
-I hope to one day become a Sports Analyst!
+Hiking is a passion of mine and I try to push myself to reach greater heights and see the biggest Mountains.
+I'm an avid nature lover who is fascinated by the world around.
+I also hope to one day become a Sports Analyst!

-- 🔭 I’m currently working on ML, Data Visualization and Mining projects
+- 🌱 I’m a graduate student at the University of Arizona studying Data Science
-- 🌱 I’m currently studying MS in Data Science at the University of Arizona
+- 🔭 I’m currently working on ML, Data Mining and Data Visualization projects
-- 👨‍💻 Worked at LTI Mindtree as a Fronte End Developer on a Sustainable Future application
+- 👨‍💻 I worked at LTI Mindtree as a Frontend Developer on a Sustainable Future application
 - 👯 I’m looking to collaborate on ML and Data Visualization projects to gain more knowledge in the field
 - 🤔 I’m looking for help with R programming
 - 💬 Ask me about my travels in the Mountains!